Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia State and its opponents have combined to score more than 56 points in four of seven games this season.
+- Georgia State has combined with its opponents to score more than 56 points in four of seven games this season.

 - Georgia Southern has combined with its opponents to score more than 56 points in one game this season.

-- The two teams combine to score 47.6 points per game, 8.4 less than the over/under in this contest.

-- The 66.3 points per game these two squads have allowed to opponents this season are 10.3 more than the 56 total in this contest.
+- The combined points per game average of the two teams, 47.6, is 8.4 points fewer than Saturday's over/under.

+- This contest's total is 10.3 points lower than the 66.3 these two squads combine to give up per game in 2021.

-- Panthers games this season feature an average total of 57.1 points, a number 1.1 points higher than Saturday's over/under.
+- The average total in Panthers games this season is 57.1, 1.1 points above Saturday's over/under of 56.

-- In 2021, games involving the Eagles have averaged a total of 53.5 points, 2.5 fewer than this game's set over/under.
+- The 53.5 PPG average total in Eagles games this season is 2.5 points fewer than this game's over/under.

 Georgia State Stats and Trends

-- The Panthers have always covered the spread this season when favored by 6.5 points or more.
+- This season, the Panthers have won ATS in each of their two games as a favorite of 6.5 points or more.

-- Georgia State's games this year have hit the over in 71.4% of its opportunities (five times in seven games with a set point total).
+- Georgia State's games this year have hit the over on five of seven set point totals (71.4%).

-- Georgia State is 2-0 against the spread and 2-0 overall when the team amasses more than 495.3 yards.
+- In games that Georgia State totals over 495.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Panthers have turned the ball over 10 times this season, five more turnovers than the Eagles have forced (5).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.